nemonik/hands-on-DevOps/readme.md

   ```bash
   vagrant halt toolchain
   ```
-- To restart the `toolchain` vagrant once provisioned and configured perfrom the following in the command-line
+- To restart the `toolchain` vagrant once provisioned and configured perform the following in the command-line
   ```bash
   vagrant up toolchain --no-provision
   ```